 Craig Sommers, MERI Board Member, SSM Health

-- We will build a culture based on trust, open and honest communication.
+- Build a culture based on trust, open and honest communication.

-- We will develop customer relationships and programs which solidify customers for the long term, while creating the desire for potential customers to seek our service.
+- Develop customer relationships and programs which solidify customers for the long term, while creating the desire for potential customers to seek our service.

-- We will develop methods and/or technologies for collecting, processing and disposing of waste through partnerships with innovative companies that support our core mission.
+- Cultivate methods and or technologies for collecting, processing and disposing of waste through partnerships with innovative companies that support our core mission.

-- We will empower our employees to make informed decisions, accept responsibility and be accountable.
+- Empower our employees to make informed decisions, accept responsibility and be accountable.

-- We will treat our employees, customers and suppliers fairly.
+- Treat our employees, customers and suppliers fairly.

 Team Member Expectations

 - Treat each other with dignity and respect.
 Value all relationships between team members, customers, suppliers, and agencies.